Skip to main content

 To complete the look, I added a few faux pink tulips that I had on hand.
 This beautiful jar is a great way to display faux flowers.
 If you prefer to use real flowers, consider applying a clear coat sealer or a water-resistant Mod Podge to protect the paint.

-This project makes a perfect addition to your Valentine's Day decor or spring decor, or can be incorporated into various arrangements like tiered trays and more!
+This project makes a perfect addition to your Valentine's Day or spring decor, or can be incorporated into various arrangements like tiered trays and more!

 Thank you for joining me for this quick upcycled project.
 I look forward to seeing you again soon!